Belsize Park

-Belsize Park is a residential area of Hampstead in the London Borough of Camden (the inner north-west of London), England.
+Belsize Park is a residential area of Hampstead in the London Borough of Camden, in the inner north-west of London, England.

-The residential streets are lined with mews houses and Georgian and Victorian villas.
+The streets are lined with Georgian and Victorian villas and mews houses.
 Some nearby localities are Hampstead village to the north and west, Camden Town to the south-east and Primrose Hill to the south.

 There are restaurants, pubs, cafés, and independent boutiques in Belsize Village, and on Haverstock Hill and England's Lane.
 Hampstead Heath is close by, and Primrose Hill park is a five-minute walk from England's Lane.

-Belsize Park is in the Hampstead and Kilburn constituency whose present MP is Tulip Siddiq.
+Belsize Park is in the Hampstead and Highgate constituency whose present MP is Tulip Siddiq.

-The headquarters of the World Association of Girl Guides and Girl Scouts organisation is in Belsize Park.